Malasar

 Malasar is a village located in Bikaner District in the Indian state of Rajasthan.
 This village is popular for its unique geographical location, beautiful sand dunes and sandy paths located in the heart of the Thar Desert.

 As per the 2011 census of India, the total population of the village was 2,451 peoples, out of them 1,323 were males and 1,128 were females.

 Geography

 The total geographic area of Malasar in 2011 was 4319 hectares.
 The village lies in the Lunkaransar assembly constituency and the Bikaner parliamentary constituency.
-The location (village) code of Malasar is 069063.

 Climate

 The climate in Malasar is characterised by significant variations in temperature.
 In the summer season it is very hot when the temperatures lie in the range of 28 to 50 °C. In the winter, it is fairly cold with temperatures lying in the range of −4 to 23.2 °C. Annual rainfall is in the range of 260–440 millimetres.
 The highest ever temperature recorded is 49.5 °C on 19 May 2016 and lowest ever recorded is −4.0 °C on 26 January 1964.